mmann1123/xr_fresh/writeup/paper.md

 ---

 <!-- compile working with:
-pandoc writeup.md --bibliography=refs.bib --filter pandoc-citeproc --pdf-engine=xelatex -o output.pdf-->
+pandoc paper.md --bibliography=refs.bib --filter pandoc-citeproc --pdf-engine=xelatex -o output.pdf-->

 ## Statement of need

 Gridded time series data from satellites, climate models, camera feeds, and sensors contain rich temporal information for applications like crop type classification and yields, anomaly detection, robotics, quality control, environmental monitoring, and natural resource management [@delince2017handbook;@mumuni2024automated;@hufkens2019monitoring;@MANN201760;@mann2019predicting].
 Efficiently extracting relevant time series features at scale remains challenging, necessitating automation [@faouzi2022time;@li2020forecasting].
 Inspired by `tsfresh`, we introduce `xr_fresh`, tailored specifically for gridded time series by automating the extraction of time series features on a pixel-by-pixel basis [@CHRIST201872].

 Currently, there is no method to rapidly extract a comprehensive set of features from gridded time series data, such as those derived from remote sensing imagery.
-Existing packages like `tsfresh` are not optimized for the unique structure of gridded time series data.
+Existing packages like `tsfresh` are not optimized for the unique structure of gridded time series data and take [160 times longer](../notebooks/time_trial.ipynb) to process.
 This limitation hinders the ability to efficiently analyze and model these datasets, particularly in the context of remote sensing applications where large volumes of data are generated.

 To address this gap, `xr_fresh` automates the extraction of salient temporal and statistical features from each pixel time series.
 Using automated feature extraction, `xr_fresh` reduces manual intervention and improves reproducibility in remote sensing workflows.